Karen Jennings: Early life and education

 In 1970, Jennings was born in Persia, Iowa.
 During her childhood, she was diagnosed with scoliosis and started playing basketball.
-For her post-secondary education, Jennings graduated from the University of Nebraska in 1993 with a Bachelor of Science specializing in exercise physiology.
+For her post-secondary education, Jennings graduated from the University of Nebraska–Lincoln in 1993 with a Bachelor of Science specializing in exercise physiology.
 She later attended the University of Nebraska Medical Center for a Master of Science in physical therapy and obtained her master's in 1998.

 Career

 While at Nebraska, Jennings played on the Nebraska Cornhuskers women's basketball team from 1990 to 1993.
 As a forward with the Cornhuskers, Jennings scored 2,405 points and set the record for most career points at Nebraska.
 Jenning's jersey was retired after she completed her studies at Nebraska in 1993.
 After leaving Nebraska, Jennings played basketball in France from 1993 to 1994 before ending her basketball career to work in physical therapy.
 After basketball, Jennings worked at the Methodist Hospital between 1998 and 2002 in the sports medicine department.
 In 2002, Jennings went on to become a real estate agent in Omaha, Nebraska.